58 Dog Breeds That Start With P

 8. Poogle

 The Poogle is a hybrid dog created by crossing a Poodle with a Beagle.
-They have rounded eyes and floppy ears, in addition to a body that is significantly longer than it is tall.
+They have rounded eyes and floppy ears, in addition to a body significantly longer than it is tall.

-It is quiet most of the time and prefers to spend time with its family.
+It is mostly quiet and prefers to spend time with its family.

 9. Pootalion